 Before 1984, if parties wanted a divorce, they usually had to go to a lawyer because the process was complicated requiring the lawyers legal knowledge.
 In 1984, the simplified dissolution of marriage (divorce) was authorized by the Florida Supreme Court.
 The simplified divorce procedure has certain minimum requirements.
 There must be no children and the wife cannot be pregnant.
 All property rights must be settled with a written agreement and the parties must go to court together.

 The Law offices of West Palm Beach divorce attorney, Jessica Mishali, has been handling divorce and family law cases in West Palm Beach and throughout Palm Beach County for over four decades.
-Our office offers a free initial consultation and you are encouraged to make an appointment to discuss your concerns in starting a simplified divorce or any other divorce and family law matter.Procedure
+Our office offers an initial consultation and you are encouraged to make an appointment to discuss your concerns in starting a simplified divorce or any other divorce and family law matter.Procedure

 If you qualify for the simplified dissolution of marriage procedure, you can go to the clerk's office (clerk of the circuit court, family division) and obtained the necessary forms for a nominal cost.
 The clerk is permitted to give you some assistance in filling out the forms but cannot give you legal advice.
 They are not attorneys and are not permitted to give their legal opinion concerning your particular case.
 You must fill out a simple financial affidavit and you must list on a form how you and your spouse want to divide your assets and debts.
 A wife is permitted to restore her former name.
 Neither party is permitted to request alimony.Proof of Residency